scg-unibe-ch/ese2020-team1/deliverables/deliverables.md

 The user visits the web platform.
 The system shows products.
 The user can view detailed product information.
-The user can add the product into the cart but for the checkout is required to register or login.
 * **An unregistered user register on the web platform** The user clicks the registration button.
 The system requires the input of username/email and password.